• Skip to main content

 Guide to Disney Cruises

-The newest Disney ship, the Disney Treasure, started sailing in 2024 with even more adventure with new themed spaces and destinations, focusing on exploration and storytelling.
-This ship sails from Florida with mostly Caribbean itineraries.
+The second-newest Disney ship, the Disney Treasure, began sailing in 2024, offering even more adventure with new themed spaces and destinations that focus on exploration and storytelling.
+This ship sails from Florida, mostly on Caribbean itineraries.
 This is the second ship in the Wish-class.

 Guide to Disney Cruises